Sign in Create account

 Leyla

 Crochet fingerless gloves are the perfect blend of style and functionality, making them a must-have accessory for cooler weather.
 These gloves not only keep your hands warm but also allow you to use your fingers freely, making tasks like texting or typing a breeze.
 The beauty of crochet fingerless gloves is that they come in a variety of designs, colors, and yarn types, making it easy to find a pair that suits your personal style.
-Whether you prefer a classic solid color or a trendy pattern, there is a pair out there for everyone.
-So, why not add a touch of coziness and flair to your outfit with a pair of these delightful gloves?

 • Size 5.5mm hook

-• Chunky yarn – I Used King Cole Shadow Chunky
+• Chunky yarn – I used King Cole Shadow Chunky

 Abbreviations

-SC – Single Crochet (UK Double Crochet) HDC – Half Double Crochet (UK Half treble crochet)
+SC – Single Crochet (UK Double Crochet)

-DC – Double Crochet (UK Treble Crochet) BLO – Back loop only
+DC – Double Crochet (UK Treble Crochet)

-SS – Slip Stitch CH – Chain
+SS – Slip Stitch

 Notes

-HDC through both loops on the last stitch of the row will give your cuff a neater edge
+HDC through both loops on the last stitch of the row will give your cuff a neater edge.

 Let’s Begin